 The White-Winged Duck (Asarcornis scutulata) is a bird related to the diving ducks.
 It is also called the White-Winged Wood Duck.

 The White-Winged Duck has a dark-coloured body with a whitish head and neck, and white feathers on its wings.
-Males have a yellowish beak, a black-mottled head and upper neck, and wings with white and bluish-grey feathers.
-Females have a more mottled head and neck.
-It has red eyes, a reddish beak, and orange-brown webbed feet.
+The male has a yellowish beak, a black-mottled head and upper neck, and wings with white and bluish-grey feathers.
+The female has a more mottled head and neck, with red eyes, a reddish beak, and orange-brown webbed feet.

 The White-Winged Duck is a large species of duck.
 It measures 66-81 centimetres (26-32 inches) in length with a wingspan of 116-153 centimetres (46-60 inches).